Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

+Note that the weighted undirected graph is a conservative representation of the system connectivity since it measures the connectivity based on overbounding circular regions $\mathcal{S}_i$ as opposed to true robot positions $\mathbf{p}_i$.
+Thus, while maintaining $\underline{\lambda}_2^{\mathcal{L}}$ above $\epsilon$ satisfies the connectivity maintenance requirement, it can result in restricting the mobility of the system.
+Here the amount of restriction depends on the size of the overbounding circular regions $\mathcal{S}_i$, which depend on the amount of uncertainty in the robot motion and sensing models in~(\ref{eqn:motion-model})-(\ref{eqn:measurement-model}).

-To summarize, setting the value of $\delta_{\mathcal{E}}$ from Equation~(\ref{eqn:deltaE-value}) and ensuring that our metric $\underline{\lambda}_2^{\mathcal{L}}$ is maintained above $\epsilon$ results in satisfying the connectivity maintenance requirement from Equation (\ref{eqn:connectivity-maintenance}).
-Note that our metric definition can be directly extended to three-dimensional, where $\mathcal{E}_i$ (Equation~(\ref{eqn:confidence-ellipse})) would represent a confidence ellipsoid for robot $i$ and $\mathcal{S}_i$ (Equation~(\ref{eqn:circular-region})) would represent the corresponding overbounding spherical region.
+While in this paper we evaluate our algorithm in two-dimensions, the weighted undirected graph defined in this section can be directly extended to three-dimensions.
+In the three-dimensional case $\mathcal{E}_i$ in~(\ref{eqn:confidence-ellipse}) would represent a confidence ellipsoid for robot $i$ and $\mathcal{S}_i$ in~(\ref{eqn:circular-region}) would represent the corresponding overbounding spherical region.